FoodyFood/python-package-template/README.md

 python3 ./python_package_module/main_module.py
 ```

 The first part of the command sets our PYTHONPATH, this helps python locate our modules.

+NOTE: Once you run this 'export', your terminal will default to running the code rather than the installed package, if you want to install and test the package, you should use a fresh terminal.

 The second part of the command runs the code.